Pitfalls

 Web vs Node.js

-Node.js code cannot be imported directly from the web side.
-You must use moonlight.getNatives
+Node.js code cannot be imported directly from the web environment.
+To share code between the two environments, use moonlight.getNatives

 Webpack require is not Node.js require